stakewise/stakewise-docs/docs/contracts/interfaces/IGnoPoolEscrow.sol/interface.IGnoPoolEscrow.md

 recipient.
 Can only be called by the current owner.
 WARNING: Forwarding all gas opens the door to reentrancy vulnerabilities.
-Make sure you trust the recipient, or are either following the checks-effects-interactions pattern or using {ReentrancyGuard}.*
+Make sure you trust the recipient, or are either following the checks-effects-interactions pattern or using ReentrancyGuard.*

 ```solidity